kim-h-l/portfolio-sql/README.md

 ---

+## 🤔 Digging Deeper: More Complex Questions

+After getting a feel for the data through EDA, I wanted to push my analysis further by using CTEs and window functions to answer more nuanced questions.
+Here are some insights I explored:

+1. [Looking at the top 100 users by reputation, what are some of their question and answer statistics?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/009_top_100_users_qa.sql) *(Are they just answering, or do they ask great questions too?)*
+2. [What tags did each of the top 100 users use?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/010_top_100_users_tags.sql) *(Are they specialists in a few tags or active across a variety?)*

 This analysis helped me build a stronger understanding of the Stack Overflow community and reputation system.
 More coming soon!